05bit/django-smarter/README.rst

         'template':     <string template name>,
     }

-Of course, every key here is optional.
+Every key here is optional.
 So, here's how options can be defined for views:

 .. sourcecode:: python